-We got taken into the doctor’s room shortly after arriving, instead of having to wait so I was pleasantly surprised at the speed but as it was a first appointment obviously took much longer than a GP one.
+We got taken into the doctor’s room shortly after arriving, instead of having to wait so I was pleasantly surprised at the speed.
+But as it was the first appointment obviously took much longer than a GP one.

 Johnathan was very good, playing behind us, only once asking when we would be done.
 So I took him to the cafe and he had a kinder egg while I had a cup of tea and just chatted about general things.

-If you don’t have good, fun times with someone why don’t you change it?
-It doesn’t take much.
+If you don’t have good, fun times with someone, why don’t you change it?
+It won’t take much.
 Just a little bit of time and a kinder egg.

 Have you felt the echo yet?